 Distracted Drivers Cause Crashes

 Distracted driving is an epidemic.
 In fact, according to the Georgia Department of Public Safety House Study on Distracted Driving, distracted driving was a factor in 15 percent of all injury crashes in 2015.
 When a driver is distracted for even a moment, they can swerve out of their lane, hit stopped cars, run stoplights, and engage in other behaviors that can significantly increase the risk of an accident.
-There are three main types of distracted driving:

 - Cognitive – Cognitive distractions occur when a driver thinks about something other than driving.